 (2) has completed 700 hours of training and experience, including a minimum of 200 hours of classroom and laboratory training, in basic radionuclide handling techniques applicable to the medical use of unsealed radioactive material requiring a written directive.

-The training and experience shall include the following.
+(A)The training and experience shall include the following.

-(A) classroom and laboratory training in the following areas:
+(i) classroom and laboratory training in the following areas:

-(i) radiation physics and instrumentation;
+(I) radiation physics and instrumentation;

-(ii) radiation protection;
+(II) radiation protection;

-(iii) mathematics pertaining to the use and measurement of radioactivity;
+(III) mathematics pertaining to the use and measurement of radioactivity;

-(iv) chemistry of radioactive material for medical use; and
+(IV) chemistry of radioactive material for medical use; and

-(v) radiation biology; and
+(V) radiation biology; and

-(B) work experience, under the supervision of an authorized user who meets the requirements of subsection (l) of this section, this subsection or equivalent NRC or agreement state requirements.
-A supervising authorized user, who meets the requirements of this paragraph shall also have experience in administering dosages in the same dosage category or categories (for example, in accordance with clause (vi) of this subparagraph) as the individual requesting authorized user status.
+(ii) work experience, under the supervision of an authorized user who meets the requirements of subsection (l) of this section, this subsection or equivalent NRC or agreement state requirements.
+A supervising authorized user, who meets the requirements of this paragraph shall also have experience in administering dosages in the same dosage category or categories (i.e. subclause (VI) of this clause ) as the individual requesting authorized user status.
 The work experience shall involve the following:

-(i) ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys;
+(I) ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys;

-(ii) performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters;
+(II) performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters;

-(iii) calculating, measuring, and safely preparing patient or human research subject dosages;
+(III) calculating, measuring, and safely preparing patient or human research subject dosages;

-(iv) using administrative controls to prevent a medical event involving the use of unsealed radioactive material;
+(IV) using administrative controls to prevent a medical event involving the use of unsealed radioactive material;

-(v) using procedures to contain spilled radioactive material safely and using proper decontamination procedures; and
+(V) using procedures to contain spilled radioactive material safely and using proper decontamination procedures; and

-(vi) administering dosages of radioactive drugs to patients or human research subjects involving a minimum of three cases in each of the following categories for which the individual is requesting authorized user status:
+(VI) administering dosages of radioactive drugs to patients or human research subjects from the three categories in the following items.
+Radioactive drugs containing radionuclides in categories not included in this paragraph are regulated under subsection (q) of this section.
+This work experience must involve a minimum of three cases in each of the following categories for which the individual is requesting authorized user status:

-(I) oral administration of less than or equal to 33 mCi (1.22 GBq) of sodium iodide I-131, for which a written directive is required;
+(-a-) oral administration of less than or equal to 33 mCi (1.22 GBq) of sodium iodide I-131, for which a written directive is required;

-(II) oral administration of greater than 33 mCi (1.22 GBq) of sodium iodide I-131 (experience with at least three cases in this subclause also satisfies the requirement of subclause (I) of this clause);
+(-b-) oral administration of greater than 33 mCi (1.22 GBq) of sodium iodide I-131 (experience with at least three cases in this item also satisfies the requirement of item (-a-) of this subclause ); and

-(III) parenteral administration of any beta emitter or a photon-emitting radionuclide with a photon energy less than 150 kiloelectron volts (keV) for which a written directive is required; and/or
+(-c-) parenteral administration of any radioactive drug that contains a radionuclide that is primarily used for its electron emission, beta radiation characteristics, alpha radiation characteristics, or photon energy of less than 150 kiloelectron volts (keV) for which a written directive is required; and

-(IV) parenteral administration of any other radionuclide for which a written directive is required; and

-(C) written attestation that the individual has satisfactorily completed the requirements of paragraphs (1)(A) and (2)(B)(vi) or (2) of this subsection, and has achieved a level of competency sufficient to function independently as an authorized user for the medical uses authorized in accordance with subsection (kk) of this section.
-The written attestation shall be signed by
+(B) has obtained written attestation that the individual has satisfactorily completed the requirements of paragraph (2)(A) of this subsection, and is able to independently fulfill the radiation safety-related duties as an authorized user for the medical uses authorized under subsection (kk) of this section for which the individual is requesting authorized user status.
+The attestation must be obtained from either:

-a preceptor authorized user who meets the requirements of subsection (l) of this section, this subsection or equivalent NRC or agreement state requirements .
-The preceptor authorized user who meets the requirements in paragraph (2) of this subsection shall have experience in administering dosages in the same dosage category or categories (for example, in accordance with paragraph (2)(B)(vi) of this subsection) as the individual requesting authorized user status .
+(i)a preceptor authorized user who meets the requirements of subsection (l) of this section, this subsection or equivalent NRC or agreement state requirements and has experience in administering dosages in the same dosage category or categories as the individual requesting authorized user status; or